India's Economic Resilience

 What to Watch Next

 Attention will now focus on the sustained execution of India's economic policies to maintain this resilient trajectory.
 Key indicators to monitor include inflation trends, the manageability of import bills amidst potential supply chain disruptions, and the government's fiscal discipline in supporting growth.
 Furthermore, how India navigates future global shocks—be they geopolitical, commodity-price related, or financial—will test the depth of this reported resilience.
-The government’s ability to leverage its strong external position and predictable policy environment will be crucial as
+The government’s ability to leverage its strong external position and predictable policy environment will be crucial as India continues to shape its role in

 Global Politics.